nic-dgl-204-fall-2022/Prabhjot-aoc-2/README.md

 Last change or one can say the last addition which I did to my code is writing ```comments```.
 Writing ```comments``` to the code is always a good practice it makes the code the more readable and cleaner.

+## Reflection

+The problem I chose from Advent of code this time was a bit more challenging than the AOC-1’s problem because it took more time compared to that one.
+Initially the problem was easy to understand because we always use to play with passwords whenever we used to sign up in new sites or apps, it was relatable.
+To approach any coding problem, I use pen & paper to think about the problem and do some rough work over there.
+I did the same to think about the logic of the problem.
+First of all I tried to make something out of the cases given in the problem and I thought why not to start writing the functions first for those three cases.
+Then, after building those functions I got a brief understanding of how I’ll be adding more code to it like just after writing those three functions I figured out that I also need ```isCorrect``` method to get a combined true/false result from those three of the cases.

+**How long did I take to find a complete solution?**

+I coded for about 6-8 hours to solve the problem.

+**What documentation and resources did I use to identify my solution?**

+This time I did not look up to much of the documentations and blogs but still sites like – [Kotlin documentation on regular expressions](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.text/-regex/) & [regexr.com](https://regexr.com/) helped while solving the problem.

+**Did I use a good commit process (i.e., commit stable codon a regular basis?)**

+I cannot say that I have used good or not but I’ve improved my commit process compared to the last AOC assignment.
+As this time, whenever I made some code changes, I tried to commit and upload it on the GitHub.

+**Any challenges I faced?
+If yes then what I did do to solve them?**

+Yes, as I said the problem was challenging compared to the previous one because it took more time compared to that.
+The major challenge I faced was of getting the second solution for the problem because I honestly didn’t get any idea if this solution can be refactored or not so I leave it for a day or two but somehow I tried to come back and refactored it to some extent.